Juventus' Serie A title celebrations have been put on hold after a 2-1 defeat to Torino - the club's first derby loss in 20 years.

-Victory at Stadio Olimpico coupled with Chievo beating Lazio would have wrapped up a fourth consecutive Scudetto for Juve, but the bragging rights were all Torino's on Sunday, though a draw in Rome keeps the league leaders within touching distance of the trophy.
+Victory at Stadio Olimpico coupled with Chievo beating Lazio would have wrapped up a fourth consecutive Scudetto for Juve, but the bragging rights were all Torino's on Sunday, though a draw in Rome keeps the league leader within touching distance of the trophy.

-Victory was richly deserved and the hosts began full of attacking intent and went close twice inside the first eight minutes, as Marco Benassi hit off-target and Quagliarella forced Buffon into action, though Alessandro Matri ought to have put Juve ahead after bringing down a Pirlo pass on 12 minutes.
+Victory was richly deserved and the home side began full of attacking intent and went close twice inside the first eight minutes, as Marco Benassi hit off-target and Quagliarella forced Buffon into action, though Alessandro Matri ought to have put Juve ahead after bringing down a Pirlo pass on 12 minutes.

-But there was little the home side could do when Pirlo stepped up to a 35th-minute free-kick and nonchalantly clipped his effort over the wall and in off the crossbar from 25 yards.
+But there was little the home side could do when Pirlo stepped up to a 35th-minute free kick and nonchalantly clipped his effort over the wall and in off the crossbar from 25 yards.

-And Quagliarella made Juve rue that missed opportunity, converting at the near post from a teasing Darmian delivery.
+Quagliarella made Juve rue that missed opportunity, converting at the near post from a teasing Darmian delivery.

 Juve still had over half an hour to get back into the contest, but the chances looked to be running out when Padoin's cross hit the post and Simone Pepe was denied on the line by Daniele Padelli, who cemented hero status with a smart stop to deny Arturo Vidal.